-Here are some new titles to tempt you!
+Here are the new titles available from 3M.

 Let us begin!